adnanrahic/serverless-monitoring-the-good-the-bad-the-ugly/draft2.md

 That's it, a local development simulation of API Gateway and Lambda is up and running!

 ## The logs are still bad though...
 I still can't get over the fact how bland the logs are.
 Not to mention the lack of error reporting.
-I took me good while to find failing functions in the logs.
+I took me a good while to find failing functions in the logs.
 Imagine the nightmare of tracking them in a large scale production application.
 This issue is what bothers me to most.
 The lack of overview.
 It's like swimming in the dark.
 I don't have the slightest clue what's down there.

 What did I do?
 I went hunting.
 There has to be something out there on the web that can help me out.
 I was looking for a way to simulate the monitoring and logging of a server.
 I thought maybe there's a way to create a broader perspective over the whole serverless system.
 What I found blew me away, in a good way.
 A bunch of tools exist that parse and analyse logs from all functions in a system on the account level.
 Now that's cool.